webflorist/routetree/README.md

  * via Laravel facade: `\RouteTree::`
  * via Laravel container:  `app('Webflorist\RouteTree\RouteTree')` or `app()['Webflorist\RouteTree\RouteTree']`

-The following code examples will use the helper-function `RouteTree::`.
+The following code examples will use the facade `RouteTree::`.

 ## Defining the RouteTree

 Just like with Laravel's own routing, your can define the RouteTree in your `routes/web.php`.

-For better comparability of syntaxes, wherethe following examples will correspond to the ones presented in [Laravel's Routing documentation](https://laravel.com/docs/master/routing) where possible.
+For better comparability of syntaxes, the following examples will correspond to the ones presented in [Laravel's Routing documentation](https://laravel.com/docs/master/routing) where possible.
 They will also assume 2 configured languages (`'en','de'`) - if not otherwise stated.

 ### Basic Routing
 ```php